 Scope of Works

-As the bore lengths ranged from 50 metres to 245 metres, UEA operated up to three HDD rigs at once: Vermeer D60x90, Ditchwitch AT4020 and a AT3020.
-A civil crew then worked full time to link up bores, install pits and restore all sites.
+Bore lengths ranged from 50 metres to 245 metres.
+UEA utilised three HDD rigs for the duration of the project – a Vermeer D60x90, DitchWitch AT4020 and AT3020.
+Civil crews worked full time to link up bores, install pits and restore all sites.

-The new conduit route required crossing major Sydney roads including Anzac Parade, Southern Cross Drive, Gardeners Road, O’Riordan Street and along Bourke Road.
-These roads are major arterial routes – not only for transport, but also for other utilities including high voltage electricity, high pressure gas and major fibre optic networks.
-Because of this, the planning of alignment and depths required significant upfront investigation and consultation with existing utility providers.
-Every service was traced, rodded and potholed along the entire route to ensure an alignment was achievable.
-UEA’s team started this investigation a month before drilling commenced using a vacuum excavation, and monitored the situation throughout the duration of the project.
+- The new conduit route requires crossing major Sydney roads including Anzac Parade, Southern Cross Drive, Gardeners Road, O’Riordan Street and along Bourke Road.
+These roads are major arterial routes – not only for transport, but also for other utilities including High Voltage Electricity, high pressure gas and major fibre optic networks.
+Because of this, the planning of alignment and depths required upfront investigation and consultation with existing utility providers.
+Along the entire route, every service was traced, rodded and potholed to ensure an alignment was achievable.
+UEA’s team started this investigation a month prior to drilling commencing.

-Ground conditions varied from sandstone in Randwick to sand in the Coogee and Alexandria areas.
-These changing ground conditions required different drilling techniques, utilising inner rod rock drilling with sandstone and specialist drilling products for drilling in water charged sand to maintain the hole integrity.
+- Ground conditions varied from sandstone in Randwick to sand in the Coogee and Alexandria areas.
+These changing ground conditions required different drilling techniques, utilising inner rod rock drilling with sandstone and specialised drilling products with sand to maintain the hole.

-UEA encountered contaminated material on multiple sites throughout the project, and the team routinely conducted extensive testing to ensure correct tracking and disposal of this contamination.
-Drilling waste was stored securely at UEA’s onsite facility during testing, and if the material was deemed as contaminated, a specialist transport company was engaged to dispose of material as per EPA requirements.
-The contaminated material also affected the impact of the drilling products.
-Additional specialist products were utilised to ensure the bores could be completed.
+- UEA encountered contaminated material at multiple locations throughout the project, and the team conducted extensive testing to ensure correct tracking and disposal of this contaminated material.
+Additional drill fluid products were used to ensure the bores could be completed.

-The majority of this project was undertaken within residential streets, requiring a close working environment with residents and high foot traffic.
+- The majority of this project was undertaken within residential streets, requiring a close working environment with residents and high foot traffic.
 Full time traffic control ensured the safety of both pedestrians and workers throughout the job.
-Affected residents were notified with a letter drop before crews started on site, which detailed of the scope of work and how the project would be conducted.